 If we purchase a Xeon 3040 or 3060 and install it will we then be able to run 64-bit VMs?
 I can see those processors are available to purchase directly from Dell so I assume they are supported by the motherboard.

-Per the tech specs in the "getting started guide" it wouldn't support Xeon, however, it seems this data is dated, as the Dell outlet shows that it does support the Xeon 3040, 3050, or 3060.
+Per the tech specs in the "getting started guide" <ADMIN NOTE: Broken link has been removed from this post by Dell> it wouldn't support Xeon, however, it seems this data is dated, as the Dell outlet shows that it does support the Xeon 3040, 3050, or 3060.

 Based on Intel's info about the 3060, it supports VT and x64, which are needed to run 64bit VMs (in ESX, Hyper-V, XenServer or Virtual Iron (probably also needed for other hypervisors as well)).